bplmaps/lmec-main-site/content/articles/cartography-challenges.md

 Second, most of the modern immigration maps in the [Map Center's digital collections](https://collections.leventhalmap.org/search?per_page=100&q=immigration) are choropleth maps.
 This isn't a bad thing, per se, but we're cognizant that choropleth maps aren't perfect.
 They have a tendency to [generalize areas that shouldn't be generalized](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7151983/), and they aren't great at [accounting for density](https://populationeducation.org/limitations-to-choropleth-maps-a-warning-on-misleading-data/).
 That's why, in this Challenge, we need your help de-choroplething our collections and imagining some other ways of representing immigration in Greater Boston.
 We want to see maps that move: flow maps, cartograms, dot density, something else entirely.

 Submissions are due **December 19, 2022**.
-Check out the [Cartography Challenges](https://www.leventhalmap.org/projects/cartography-challenge/immigration-in-boston/) page to learn more about this initative, including where to download the required data.
-Don't hesitate to [reach out to us directly](https://leventhalmap.org/about/people/ian-spangler) if you have any questions
+Check out the [Cartography Challenges](https://www.leventhalmap.org/projects/cartography-challenge/immigration-in-boston/) page to learn more about this initiative, including where to download the required data.
+Don't hesitate to [reach out to us directly](https://leventhalmap.org/about/people/ian-spangler) if you have any questions.

 Happy mapping!